felicianotech/hyperparticle.github.io/_posts/2017-11-29-2d-physics-shapes.md

 <script src="https://gist.github.com/Hyperparticle/e3bb8681cbe88d02fb8af9bc91ac804b.js"></script>

 One thing to note is that the rectangle's transform set at the midpoint (centroid) of the mesh.
 The mesh's vertices are relative to this center point.
-This will make some future calculations nicer, e.g., attaching a box collider.
+This will make some future calculations nicer (e.g., attaching a box collider).
+Also note that we expose a public `FillColor`, which is a solid fill color for the generated mesh.

 ## Draw Algorithm

-The basic algorithm for drawing a rectangle is as follows:
+The basic algorithm for drawing a rectangle is as follows.

 1. If the left mouse button is released and no rectangle is being updated, create a new rectangle with its two opposite corner vertices at the current mouse position.
 Indicate that the rectangle is being updated.
 1. If a rectangle is being updated, update the rectangle's last corner vertex to be at the current mouse position.